gear-foundation/academy/docs/18-auction-coding/coding.md

         return Err(AuctionError::WrongState);
     }

-    //It's possible that there is a pending `MakeBid` transaction if let Some(tx) = self.transaction.clone() {
+    // It's possible that there is a pending `MakeBid` transaction if let Some(tx) = self.transaction.clone() {
         match tx {
             Transaction::MakeBid { .. } => {